-PKC Policy Key Implications Community Plan for Perth & Kinross 2006-2020 Community Planning Partnership The Community Plan is a collaborative document between the Council and its key partners and sets out a vision and aims towards achieving desired outcomes as follows: "Our vision is of a confident and ambitious Perth and Kinross, to which everyone can contribute and in which all can share.
-We will create and sustain vibrant, safe, healthy and inclusive communities in which people are respected, nurtured and supported and where learning and enterprise are promoted."
+PKC Policy Key Implications Community Plan for The Community Plan is a collaborative document between the Perth & Kinross Council and its key partners and sets out a vision and aims 2006-2020 towards achieving desired outcomes as follows: "Our vision is Community of a confident and ambitious Perth and Kinross, to which Planning everyone can contribute and in which all can share.
+We will Partnership create and sustain vibrant, safe, healthy and inclusive communities in which people are respected, nurtured and supported and where learning and enterprise are promoted."
 It also states "Perth and Kinross is synonymous with quality of life - renowned for its scenery, accessibility, history, quality local services, facilities, products and strength of community.
 A key challenge will be to ensure that all our citizens benefit from the quality of life the area has to offer."
 In relation to water safety the Council would aim to ensure maximum benefit from water bodies while encouraging everyone to respect the water and risk assessing land in Council ownership.
-Community Safety Strategy for Perth & Kinross 2007-2012 Water Safety Developed by the Community Safety Partnership.
-Lists 3 key long term outcomes with corresponding actions, indicators, target groups and targets.
-Final targets for 2012 in all cases is a 30% reduction in number of accidental drownings.
-Specific target groups include young males using alcohol and those using Council fishing permits.
-PKC Corporate Plan 2013-2018 Plan builds on five outcome focussed strategic objectives to provide clear strategic direction, inform decisions at a corporate and service level and shape resources allocation.
-They are as follows: 1.
-Giving every child the best start in life 2.
-Developing educated, responsible and informed citizens 3.
-Promoting a prosperous, inclusive and sustainable economy 4.
-Supporting people to lead independent, healthy and active lives 5.
-Creating a safe and sustainable place for future generations Providing information and equipment to help ensure people of all ages are aware of the potential for harm around water bodies will contribute to delivering objectives 1, 2 and 5.
-PKC Place making Guide Vision for water - rivers, burns, pools & lochs (PKC website) Vision to make the most of rivers, burns and lochs provide for nature, people (encourage safe use), reduce flood risk and maintain.
-The Council will warn public of hidden dangers but public have duty to have regard for their own safety.
+Community Safety Developed by the Community Safety Partnership.
+Lists 3 key Strategy for Perth & long term outcomes with corresponding actions, indicators, Kinross 2007-2012 target groups and targets.
+Final targets for 2012 in all cases is vvater Safety a 30% reduction in number of accidental drownings.
+Specific target groups include young males using alconol and those DKC Corporate Dian Dian builde en five outcome fecuesed strategie objectives to 2012 2019 provide clear strategic direction, inform decisions at a 2013-2010 provide clear strategic direction, inform decisions at a They are as follows: 1 Giving every child the best start in life 2 Developing educated responsible and informed citizens 3 Promoting a prosperous inclusive and sustainable economy 4 Supporting people to lead independent healthy and active lives 5.
+Creating a safe and sustainable place for future denerations Providing information and equipment to help ensure people of all ages are aware of the potential for harm around water bodies will contribute to delivering objectives 1, 2 and 5.
+PKC Place making Vision to make the most of rivers, burns and lochs provide for Guide Vision for nature, people (encourage safe use), reduce flood risk and water - rivers, maintain.
+The Council will warn public of hidden dangers but burns, pools & lochs public have duty to have regard for their own safety.
+(PKC website)